-Even before COVID-19 started wreaking havoc with people’s lives, a large number of Americans didn’t have much in the way of savings.
-Many more of us are facing now ongoing financial challenges which are reflected in the latest statistics.
+Even before COVID-19 and big-time inflation started wreaking havoc on people’s lives, many Americans didn’t have much in the way of savings.
+Many more of us are now facing ongoing financial challenges which are reflected in the latest statistics.

 Saving a significant amount of money is a long-term challenge for most people.
 Clark stresses that comparing where you are now to a daunting goal can be detrimental to your attitude toward saving.
-The important thing is that you start somewhere even it’s saving just a tiny amount.
+The important thing is that you start somewhere even if you’re only saving a tiny amount.
 Time is on your side after that.

 If you haven’t done so already, creating a budget is a great first step.
 For many people, saving even a little money can necessitate some thought and creativity.
 But the Clark.com team has some great resources if you need ideas on how to save some money regardless of your income: